1988 America's Cup: Challenge and response

 The unconventional challenge was met with an unconventional response.
 As the challenge used the original Deed of Gift as its basis, there were no explicit class or design requirements other than that the boat was to be 90 ft or less at the waterline if it had one mast.
-Thus the San Diego Yacht Club and the Sail America Foundation chose the assuredly faster multi-hull design.
+Thus San Diego Yacht Club and the Sail America Foundation chose the assuredly faster multi-hull design.

 On 5 May 1988 the Cup returned to the courts with Michael Fay seeking a court ruling that the catamaran was an invalid defender.
 The court instead ruled that the cup should be contested on the water, and any further legal action should be delayed until after the race.

 Boats

 The New Zealand challenger was KZ-1, a 120 ft monohull with a crew of 30 to 40.
 The boat was launched in March 1988 and regarded as the fastest monohull at that time for its size.
 KZ-1 now resides outside the National Maritime Museum in downtown Auckland, New Zealand.